 The day after deciding to transfer to Reardan, Junior finds Rowdy in the Wellpinit tribal school playground and tells him he is transferring to Reardan.
 Rowdy thinks it’s a bad joke and starts to get mad.
 Junior tells Rowdy to transfer with him, but Rowdy hates Reardan.
 Reardan is the only team to have beaten Junior and Rowdy’s 8th grade basketball team, and Reardan throttled Rowdy and Junior’s football and baseball teams too.
 Junior led Wellpinit against Rearden in the Academic Bowl, and Wellpinit lost 50 to 1.
 Junior was the only one to know that Charles Dickens wrote A Tale of Two Cities.
 The Rearden kids, Junior says, “were the best of times.”
 Rowdy realizes Junior is serious and turns away from Junior.
 Junior touches Rowdy’s shoulder, and Rowdy turns back and shoves Junior.
-Rowdy calls Junior a “retarded fag” and Junior says his heart breaks.
+Rowdy calls Junior a slur and Junior says his heart breaks.
 Junior tells Rowdy to come with him and touches Rowdy’s shoulder again.
 Rowdy punches Junior in the face, and, while he’s lying on the ground, Junior realizes Rowdy has become his worst enemy.

 Junior goes home confused.
 He tells his grandmother what happened, and asks her what it means that Roger walked away.
 She says it must mean that Roger respects him.
 The next day, Junior has to walk to school because the car doesn’t have enough gas to get to Reardan.
 Junior’s dad’s best friend, Eugene, sees Junior walking and offers him a ride on his motorcycle.
 When they get to Reardan, Eugene, who has “braids down to his butt,” is surprised at how many white people there are.
 Eugene tells Junior it’s cool that he’s going to school there.
-Eugene says he could never do it, because he’s a wuss.
+Eugene says he could never do it because he’s a wuss.
 Roger sees Junior pull up with Eugene and says hi to Junior.
 Roger compliments Eugene’s bike and walks away.
 Then, Junior says hi to Penelope and she pretends not to know who he is.
 Junior reminds her his name is Junior or Arnold.
 Then Penelope remembers.
 She says he is the boy who can’t figure out his own name.
 Junior says he may have impressed the king, but not the queen.

 The early chapters of The Absolutely True Diary of Part-Time Indian establish the norms of reservation life.
 Poverty is standard.
 Alcoholism and physical violence are commonplace.
 It is not unheard of for grown men to bully 14-year-old boys.
 At the same time, education has fallen by the wayside.
 With Junior’s decision to study at Reardan the norms of reservation life are thrown into sharp relief against the norms of white life in the region.
-In contests between the Indian and the white world, Spokane kids almost always face demoralizing losses.
+In contests between the Native American and the white world, Spokane kids almost always face demoralizing losses.
 What they often don’t realize is that, in Reardan, kids have better opportunities and more resources.
 This makes Reardan kids more likely to succeed at athletic contests, where prejudiced or lazy thinkers can easily misconstrue Reardan victories as a sign that Reardan kids are somehow better than Spokane kids, or, when it comes to academic contests, that Reardan kids are somehow smarter.
 The flip side of this attitude is that Spokane kids are constantly made to feel, and told that they are, inferior.
-In The Absolutely True Diary of Part-Time Indian, Junior acknowledges and debunks the myth that there is something fundamentally different about Indian kids.
+In The Absolutely True Diary of Part-Time Indian, Junior acknowledges and debunks the myth that there is something fundamentally different about Native American kids.
 The only difference, Junior says, is that they have less opportunity.

-The many disadvantages faced by Indians on the reservation go hand in hand with a feeling of injustice.
+The many disadvantages faced by Native Americans on the reservation go hand in hand with a feeling of injustice.
 Rowdy, on the one hand, recognizes that he has been wronged.
 His anger is so great he has difficulty navigating it, and he does a poor job communicating.
 Junior, on the other hand, humbles himself to go to Reardan.
 For him, Reardan represents white privilege and the white world, a world that has done nothing but oppress his people.
 Junior also recognizes he’ll get a better education there.
 Rowdy tries to vent his emotions with hateful language and violence, but Junior sees through the false show of Rowdy’s toughness and seems to recognize, that, more than anything, Rowdy is confused.
-Junior sees Rowdy’s friendship and approval as an essential part of his identity as a member of his tribe, as an Indian.
+Junior sees Rowdy’s friendship and approval as an essential part of his identity as a member of his tribe, as a Native American.
 Most of the tribe members, including Rowdy, make Junior feel like a traitor, and this threatens Junior’s sense of who he is.
-But, on his first day at Reardan, Junior’s dad helps him to re-conceptualize his decision to go to Reardan in a way that strengthens Junior’s sense of his Indian identity.
+But, on his first day at Reardan, Junior’s dad helps him to re-conceptualize his decision to go to Reardan in a way that strengthens Junior’s sense of his Native American identity.
 Junior isn’t a traitor, but a warrior.